-Finance lawyers assist clients with financial matters such as tapping debt markets to assisting corporations with restructuring businesses.
-Finance lawyers may specialize in categories including banking, project finance, real estate finance and private equity finance or they may have broad industry knowledge.
-These professionals have completed their education at a law school that is American Bar Association (ABA) approved and they earned their licensure.
+Finance lawyers assist clients with financial matters that range from tapping debt markets to assisting corporations with restructuring businesses.
+Finance lawyers may specialize in categories including banking, project finance, real estate finance and private equity finance, or they may have broad industry knowledge.
+These professionals have completed their education at a law school that is American Bar Association (ABA) approved and have earned licensure.

 Source: United States Bureau of Labor Statistics (BLS)*

 Financial law can be broken down into several practices, including banking, project finance, real estate finance and private equity finance, as well as a few others.
 Financial lawyers may specialize in one of these subcategories or have broad industry knowledge.
 Lawyers generally work in an office setting and may frequently travel to see clients.

 Finance lawyers may begin a new case by meeting with a client to clearly understand the prevailing issues.
 For example, a finance attorney may advise a client on how to set up a new business, including whether to structure it as a limited liability company, limited partnership or other type of business.
 Additionally, the lawyer might assist the client in providing appropriate documentation, like bank accounts, credit card numbers and a tax identification number.
 He or she may then advise the client on creating contracts for employees and securing lending from banking institutions.

 Finance lawyers also may represent their clients at trial.
 Lawyers present a client's case in court by questioning experts, cross-examining witnesses, providing supporting evidence and making closing arguments.